 Email Forwarding

 You can set up emails to be forwarded to your HackerOne inbox to enable report management directly through HackerOne.
-Hackers that discover these specific email addresses will be able to submit reports directly to your program.
-Upon sending reports through the email, they'll also automatically get invited to your program.
+Hackers who discover these specific email addresses will be able to submit reports directly to your program.
+Upon sending reports through email, they'll also automatically get invited to your program.

 Note: This feature isn't available until your program is launched and not in sandbox mode.